 Your Sampler includes an introduction where, among other matters, I address the most common reservations people typically have about abbreviated training.
 Your Sampler will put your mind at rest.

-The first issue has 60 pages, but information-dense ones that will actually help you.
+Each issue has 60 pages, but information-dense ones that will actually help you.
 Remember, the magazine is free of all the ads, advertorials, affiliate links, food supplements, drugged bodybuilders, and other junk that usually clog up the magazines, websites, and social media of the world of muscle.

 Membership costs a bargain US $8.95 (about £6.50 or €7.50) per month/issue and is risk-free.
 There’s no contract and you can cancel at any time.
 (Subscribers in the European Union will also be charged VAT.)